ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `plot`: The episode plot
 - `director`: A director from the episode
 - `writer`: A writer from the episode
+- `tag`: The episode tag (not available with Plex metadata)
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the episode
 - `library_name`: The name of the library that contains the episode
 - `language`: The episode audio stream language
 - `language_tag`: The episode audio stream language tag
+- `sub_language`: The episode subtitle stream language
+- `sub_language_tag`: The episode subtitle stream language tag
 - `release_date`: The episode release date (YYYYMMDD)
 - `added_date`: The date the episode was added to ErsatzTV (YYYYMMDD)
 - `minutes`: The rounded-up whole number duration of the episode in minutes